xatkit-bot-platform/xatkit-wordpress-platform/README.md

-# jarvis-wordpress-platform
+# xatkit-wordpress-platform
-A Jarvis platform to receive events from WordPress
+A Xatkit platform to receive events from WordPress

 ## Send a NewComment event

-You can trigger a NewComment event by performing the following REST query on the Jarvis server:
+You can trigger a NewComment event by performing the following REST query on the Xatkit server:

-URL: <jarvis server url>:<jarvis server port>
+URL: <xatkit server url>:<xatkit server port>

 Type: POST